mrlandero/Joint_Savings_Smart_Contract/README.md

 In the preceding image, we can see the input areas for this `withdraw` function.
 You send 5000000000000000000 wei.
 (When it comes to withdraws, or remittances, we must send the currency in wei).
 We also identify the address where this transaction is going.<br>
 Once the transaction is sent, you can verify its completion through the successfull message in the `terminal` view, along with the transaction details.

-Step 10: Contract Balance after first withdraw<br>
+Step 10: Contract Balance after first withdrawal<br>
 Use the `contractBalance` function, found in the interactive section of our contract, to verify the balance of the contract to ensure the withdrawal was successful:

 ![Contract Balance](Execution_Results/ten_contract_balance.png)